Wangchuk Namgyel: Early life and education

 Namgyel was born on c.
 1964 or c.
 1963.

-He graduated from the University of Madras, India and received a degree of Master of Arts in History.
+He graduated from the University of Madras, India and received a degree of Master of Arts in history.
 He also has a Post Graduate Diploma in Education from National Institute of Education, Samtse.

 Career

 Professional career

 Namgyel started his professional career 27 years ago.
 He was a former headmaster of four high schools and also served as the chief of school monitoring in the education ministry.

+Wangchuk Namgyel is currently serving as the Director of Student Affairs and Faculty Services at Jigme Singye Wangchuck School of Law.

 Political career

 Namgyel is a member of Druk Nyamrup Tshogpa (DNT).
 He was elected to the National Assembly of Bhutan as a candidate of DNT from Nyishog-Saephu constituency in the 2018 Bhutanese National Assembly election.
 He received 4,388 votes and defeated Chimmi Jamtsho, a candidate of DPT.

 On 30 October 2018, he was nominated by DNT for the office of the Speaker of the National Assembly of Bhutan.
 On 31 October 2018, he was elected as the Speaker of the National Assembly of Bhutan.
 He received 30 votes against 17 votes of Ugyen Wangdi.